brian-liu-24/scikit-learn2/doc/modules/multiclass.rst

-All scikit-learn classifiers are capable of multiclass classification, but the meta-estimators offered by :mod:`sklearn.multiclass` permit changing the way they handle more than two classes because this may have an effect on classifier performance (either in terms of generalization error or required computational resources).
+All scikit-learn classifiers are capable of multiclass classification, but the meta-estimators offered by :mod:`sklearn1.multiclass` permit changing the way they handle more than two classes because this may have an effect on classifier performance (either in terms of generalization error or required computational resources).